ARMmbed/time_series_database_doc/microsoft.md

 **4.5** After typing the code in, click **</> Get function URL** and then **Copy**.
 You can now let the mbed Cloud know where to call you back when new data is available.

-Run this to register the webhook callback:
+Open a Linux (bash) terminal and run this to register the webhook callback:

 **4.5.1** Register the webhook callback URL: